Skip to main content

 Conclusion

-I can't wait to see more additions to this panel - it certainly helps to have a much better (and visual) understanding of what is going on with a page.
-The actionable insights are very useful - especially when the feedback also contains information about the potential cause.
-Today, the Performance Insights panel works only with measuring page speed and it is available in Chrome Canary 102 (Version 102.0.4974.2).
-I highly recommend that you try it out and since it's an experimental feature, you can also send feedback to Google, which I'm sure they'll be happy to receive.
+I’m looking forward to seeing more additions land in this panel.
+It gives you a much better (and more visual) read on what’s happening with a page.
+The actionable insights are genuinely useful, especially when they flag the probable cause.
+Right now, the Performance Insights panel only measures page speed and it’s available in Chrome Canary 102 (Version 102.0.4974.2).
+Give it a spin.
+It’s an experimental feature, so you can fire feedback straight to Google.